All Episodes

 Yes.

-So this is uh not justified even on the terms that the administration has employed to justify it.
+So this is not justified even on the terms that the administration has employed to justify it.

-Uh the uh war in uh Gaza has abated.
+The war in Gaza has abated.

-I don't want to say it's over, I don't want to even say there's a ceasefire.
+I don't want to even say there's a ceasefire.

 What has Israel achieved there in two years?

-Um it has totally destroyed the infrastructure and made Gaza unlivable.
+It has totally destroyed the infrastructure and made Gaza unlivable.

 It has murdered several hundred thousand people.

-Uh it has damaged its own reputation and ours beyond repair.
+It has damaged its own reputation and ours beyond repair.

-Uh these are not accomplishments of which anyone should be proud.
+These are not accomplishments of which anyone should be proud.

-Actually, apparently one of their bulldozers ran over some of their own unexpo and exploded uh ordinance, and there was an explosion which they attributed to Hamas, and they also had been sheltering uh various gangs that they employed uh uh prior to the so-called ceasefire, uh, to do two things.
+And they also had been sheltering various gangs that they employed prior to the so-called ceasefire to do two things.

-And their initial reaction was to seek the support of the IDF to cross over the yellow line into the area that the IDF continues to occupy, which is about half of Gaza, and um uh they uh eventually the Israeli Israeli army was told not to protect them.
+And their initial reaction was to seek the support of the IDF to cross over the yellow line into the area that the IDF continues to occupy, which is about half of Gaza.

-These gangs are funded by uh Israel.
+These gangs are funded by Israel.

 Yes.